UEFI: PEI Foundation

+PEI Dispatcher

+This component is responsible for invoking PEIMs and managing their dependencies.

+Pre-EFI Initialization Modules

+These are minimal PEI drivers that are responsible for initialization of hardware components, such as permanent memory, CPU, chipset and motherboard.
+Each of the PEIMs have single responsibilities and focus on single initialization.
+These drivers come from different vendors.

+PEIMs-to-PEIMs Interfaces

+This is a data structure that composed of GUID pairs of pointers.
+PPIs are discovered by PEIMs through PEI services.

+After minimal initialization of the system for DXE, PEI foundation locates and passes control to DXE.
+The PEI foundation dispatches DXE foundation through special PPI called IPL(Initial Program Load).

 DXE – Driver Execution Environment

-This stage consist of C modules and a dependency-aware dispatcher.
-With main memory now available, CPU, chipset, mainboard and boot devices are initialized in DXE and BDS.
+This stage consists of C modules and a dependency-aware dispatcher.
+With main memory now available, CPU, chipset, mainboard and other I/O devices are initialized in DXE and BDS.
+Initialization at this stage involves assigning EFI device paths to the hardware connected to the motherboard, and transferring configuration data to the hardware.

-BDS – Boot Device Select
+BDS – Boot Device Select (Boot Manager)

 BDS is a part of the DXE.
-In this stage, boot devices are initialized, UEFI drivers or Option ROMs of PCI devices are executed according to system configuration, and boot options are processed.
+In this stage, boot devices are initialized, UEFI drivers or Option ROMs of PCI devices are executed according to architecturally defined variables called NVRAM.

 TSL – Transient System Load

 This is the stage between boot device selection and hand-off to the OS.
-At this point one may enter UEFI shell, or execute an UEFI application such as the OS boot loader.
+At this point one may enter a UEFI shell, or execute a UEFI application such as the OS boot loader.